Ultraman (character): Character conception

-According to Furuya the original Ultraman suit was destroyed, but this has not been confirmed.
+According to Furuya, the original Ultraman suit was destroyed, but this has not been confirmed.

 The Color Timer

 Ultraman's victory was never assured, as Ultraman's powers and, indeed, his very life force, came from solar energy, which was heavily reduced by Earth's filtering atmosphere.
 His time limit was stated to be three minutes, though certain scenes do show him capable of still fighting while exceeding this limit.

 When Ultraman first appeared, his Color Timer (カラータイマー, Karā Taimā), was a rich cyan color.
 As time goes on, the color timer turns solid red, and then starts to blink, giving off a warning chime as it did so.
-When Ultraman runs out of energy, the color timer goes out, and turns black.
+When Ultraman runs out of energy, the color timer goes out and turns black.
 Ultraman's color timer is linked directly to his heart, and damaging it will cause mortal injury or serious pain to Ultraman.
 Ultraman and other Ultra Warriors from M-78 receive their Color Timers through modification surgery in hopes of notifying them about energy reduction when fighting against monster threats on certain planets or locations.

-According to Tohl Narita, Ultraman was not originally meant to have a time limit, as the original design he made lacked one.
+According to Tohl Narita, Ultraman was not originally meant to have a time limit, as his original design lacked one.
 This was actually made to reduce the cost of the special effects.
 The protagonist of the succeeding series, Ultraseven, averted this through his forehead "Beam Lamp" feature but subsequent Ultra Warriors after Seven, however, returned to the time limit trend.
-Seven's lack of Color Timer was explained by Tsuburaya as being due to his early days as a non-combatant officer, having originally been sent only to observe the Milky Way galaxy before becoming more intimately involved in Earth's affairs.
+Seven's lack of Color Timer was explained by Tsuburaya due to his early days as a non-combatant officer, having originally been sent only to observe the Milky Way galaxy before becoming more intimately involved in Earth's affairs.